DevEd2/FXHammer-Disasm/README.md

 # FXHammer-DisASM
-Disassembly of FX Hammer by Aleksi Eeben

-FX Hammer (fxhammer.zip) is the sound effects engine of [Carillon editor v1.2](https://www.pouet.net/prod.php?which=17337).
+Disassembly of FX Hammer by Aleksi Eeben, the sound effect engine of [Carillon Editor](https://www.pouet.net/prod.php?which=17337).

-For creating sound effects, use the FX Hammer Editor v1.1 (hammered.gb in fxhammer.zip in cncd_editor.zip).
+To create sound effects, use FX Hammer Editor, which can be downloaded [here](http://devnet.sonicgamesdimension.net/Mirror/fxhammer.zip) (hammered.gb).